Unzila01/Sorting-Algorithm-Visualizer/README.md

 - Quick Sort

 **Features:**
-Adjustable sorting speed for better visualization.
+- Adjustable sorting speed for better visualization.
-Randomize the input array for different scenarios.
+- Randomize the input array for different scenarios.
-Choose from a selection of sorting algorithms.
+- Choose from a selection of sorting algorithms.

-<font size="32"> your message</font>